-In the second brainstorming session, we employed selection matrices to narrow down our ideas based on cost, creativity, feasibility, number of problem spaces tackled, and scope of interface.
-This session, like the earlier one, lasted 90-100 minutes.
-We used the criteria we came up for selection matrices earlier to aid in this decision making process and we eliminated the ideas that didn’t meet our idea through discussion which led to consensus.
-Towards the end of the brainstorming session, we came up with 4 different ideas.
-After we finalized the ideas, we came up a description of each idea to help us come up with scenarios, storyboards and sketches.
+In the second session, we employed selection matrices to narrow down our ideas based on cost, creativity, feasibility, and number of problem spaces tackled.
+Towards the end of the session, we finalized 4 different ideas, for which we came up a description to help us create scenarios, storyboards and sketches.

-The store sets up body scanning technology which would scan a customer’s body and collect body size information.
-The information will directly send to customer’s phone while the store won’t have access to it.
-When the customer finds some favored clothes, they can just use the phone to scan the price tag (there’s a barcode on it), and the phone will show the information about how this clothes fits.
+The store sets up body scanner which measures them and sends it to customer’s phone.
+When the customer finds some favored clothes, they can just use the phone to scan the price tag, and the phone will show the information about how this clothes fits.
 Also, the customer can check the virtual image of these clothes shown on a model.

 Customers can reserve a fitting room before they go to the store.
-They could pre-order clothes online, or select clothes in stores depending on their preference.
-The selected clothes would be sent to the reserved fitting room before the customer arrives there.
-If the aisles are too narrow to get through, which is difficult for people in wheelchairs to select clothing, they can just pre-order online and go straight to the fitting room without going through every aisle.
+They pre-order clothes online, or shop in stores depending on their preference.
+These clothes are sent to the reserved fitting room before the customer arrives.
+If the aisles are too narrow to get through, they can just pre-order online and go straight to the fitting room.

-The user enters his measurements into a mobile app.
-The user will have access to look up this information at any point in time.
-The user will also be able to edit this information at a later point in time.
-The user goes around the store looking for clothes, and picks the clothes they are interested in.
-The user can then use the mobile app to scan the cloth (via the barcode on the clothing tag) and the app will indicate using an infographic, how well the cloth will fit them based on comparing user’s entered measurement and the measurements of the cloth.
+Customers enter their measurements into a mobile app, which they can look up at any point in time or edit it.
+As they go around the store looking for clothes and picking the clothes they are interested in, they can use the mobile app to scan the cloth and the app will indicate using an infographic, how well the cloth will fit them.

-Users can browse clothing options via a large in-store interactive display screen.
-Customers browse and search through a system that is similar to an online shopping experience, narrowing down categories and finding specific types of items.
-Clothes are displayed on the screen in actual size with relevant specification information such as sizing, price, and color options.
-Customers then have the option to have the clothing pulled for them for in person inspection or checkout, or sent directly to a specified fitting room for them to try on.
+Customers can browse clothing options via a large in-store interactive display screen.
+Clothes are displayed on the screen with relevant specifications such as sizing, price, and color options.
+Customers then have the option to have the clothing pulled for them for an inspection, or checkout, or send it directly to a fitting room to try-on.